HollowTechnology/qrencrypt/README.md

 # qrencrypt
-Turns a unique QR code into a Number!
+Encrypt Text and put it in a QR Code.
+Can only be decrypted by qrencrypt.